ElifAksu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of **%94.3**
 * test set accuracy of **%92.3**

 In iterative process, I firstly used LeNet, however, model is getting overfitting.
 Then i added some layers.
 Also, I have tuned  number of images in dataset, learning rate, batch size and epoch.
-I obtained specified parameters at above.
+I obtained parameters at above.

 ### Test a Model on New Images